Liriope muscari aka Big Blue Lilyturf

 Big Blue Lilyturf, Monkey Grass, Blue Liriope, Lilyturf

-How to care for Big Blue Lilyturf
+How difficult is it to take care of Big Blue Lilyturf

 Big Blue Lilyturf presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.